5 Steps to Overcome Imposter Syndrome

 Guess what?
 That’s part of the process.

-Every seasoned wedding photographer has war stories.
+Every seasoned wedding photographer has war stories and impressive scars.

 The difference between those who succeed and those who give up is how they view their mistakes.

-Instead of thinking, "I blew it!
-I shouldn't be a photographer," ask yourself, "What can I learn from this?"
+Instead of thinking, “Man, I totally blew it!
+I shouldn’t be a photographer,” ask yourself, “What can I learn from this?
+What can I do differently to prevent this from happening again?”

 The best photographers aren’t the ones who never fail.
 They’re the ones who learn and adapt.